 Mock Trial at Boston College consists of four teams, each run by a captain.
 A coordinator leads the program and serves as the program's representative to Boston College and the Student Programs Office.
 The Treasurer is responsible for maintaining the finances of the program.
 In addition, we are fortunate to have two attorney coaches who bring years of experience to the program, assisting with difficult points of law.

-Please contact the Program Coordinator: Elizabeth Valentine at Elizabeth.Valentine@bc.edu with any questions or concerns.
+Please contact Program Coordinator Samuel Kuchma at firstname.lastname@example.org with any questions or concerns.